Stefon Diggs Player Prop Bets for NFL Week 14 | Buffalo vs. Tampa Bay 12/12/2021

 Matchup vs. Tampa Bay

-- Diggs had 173 receiving yards per game in one career matchup against the Buccaneers, 95.5 more than his receiving yards prop bet over/under for Sunday's game (77.5).
+- In his one matchup against the Buccaneers, Diggs' 173 receiving yards total is 95.5 more than his over/under for Sunday's game (77.5).

 - Note: Diggs' stats vs. Buccaneers date back to 2016.

-- This week Diggs will face the NFL's 23rd-ranked pass defense (265.1 yards allowed per game).
+- The 265.1 passing yards the Buccaneers give up per game makes them the NFL's 23rd-ranked pass defense this season.

-- At 1.8 passing TDs conceded per game, the Buccaneers defense is ranked 23rd in the league.
+- At 1.8 passing TDs allowed per game, the Buccaneers defense is ranked 23rd in the NFL.

 Recent Performances